 Yearly Maintenance Program!

-Some important steps to GHS Compliance
+Some important steps to becoming GHS Compliant

 - Re-evaluation of how substances and mixtures are classified under GHS

 - Yearly updating and re-issuing all regulated documents, such as SDSs, and labels